 Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2023.
 Management based this assessment on criteria for effective internal control over financial reporting described in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Management's assessment included an evaluation of the design of Hanmi Financial's internal control over financial reporting.
+Management's assessment included an evaluation of the design of Hanmi Financial's internal control over financial reporting and testing of the operational effectiveness of its internal control over financial reporting.
 Management reviewed the results of its assessment with the Audit Committee of our Board of Directors.
 Based on this assessment, management concluded that Hanmi Financial maintained effective internal control over financial reporting as of December 31, 2023.